 - Install the VPN app on your device.
 Note that smartphones might not work because ESPN will check your GPS location in addition to your IP address.

 - Connect to a server location where the game you want to watch is not blacked out.
 We’ve had success bypassing event blackouts through servers in different locations in the US.

 - Open your web browser and go to ESPN.com or open the app.
 Log in to your account.
 You will now be able to access both live games and replays for ESPN+ that would normally be blacked out.

-While we’ve found NordVPN to be the most reliable option for bypassing ESPN blackouts, we have listed other recommended VPN service providers for ESPN here.
+While we’ve found NordVPN to be the most reliable option for bypassing ESPN blackouts, and for sports fans in general, we have listed other recommended VPN service providers for ESPN here.

 Live blackouts: mobile vs desktop

-Live blackouts are blocks streaming services put up to prevent some users from accessing content.
+Live blackouts are blocks streaming services put up to prevent some users from accessing their favorite sports content.
 Blackouts work by determining a user’s location and then blocking that user from receiving certain video streams.

 These services also require you to have location services turned “on” from the device you’re using to determine your true location.
 Additionally, when you sign up for service, you are required to provide your zip code.

 The use of location services is more common on mobile devices, whereas you may be able to avoid enabling location services on a web browser.
 That said, streaming services like ESPN+ may force you to turn on location services to view online content.

 Streaming media devices like Chromecast, Fire TV, Roku, Apple TV, Android TV and game consoles aren’t usually equipped with GPS.
 However, save for the Fire TV, they’re usually not compatible with VPN apps, either.
 So if you’re using one of these devices, consider setting up the VPN on your wifi router.